FrVaBe/Java9/multi-release-jar/README.md

 ### multi-release-jar (needs to be build last)

-This is the artifact that becomes a Multi Release Jar.
+This is the artifact that becomes a Multi-Release Jar.
 The code in this project ([HelloWorld.java](multi-release-jar/src/main/java/de/frvabe/java9/mrjar/HelloWorld.java)) will be compiled using Java 8 (see the settings in the [parent pom.xml](multi-release-jar-parent/pom.xml)).

 But in addition the following steps are made in the projects [pom.xml](multi-release-jar/pom.xml) to make it a Multi Release Jar.